LuciaGasperini/NAO_Planning_Challenge/README.md

 # NAO_Planning_Challenge
-Planning a choreography (sequence of positions) for the NAO robot using the Choreographe simulator
+Project carried out for the NAO planning challenge of the Fundamentals of Artificial Intelligence course - Module 1 in the year 2022-2023.